 This project provides access to nearly 800 archival photographs gathered over the years by Rt.
 Rev. Astrik L. Gabriel, O. Praem., that document architectural sites sponsored by the Order of Prémontré.
 All of these photographs date prior to World War II and are important documents of the many sites that were damaged or destroyed during the War.

-A dictionary to aid people new to the field of heraldry in understanding written descriptions of armorials, such as those used in the descriptions of the Special Collection's Bookplate Database.
+A dictionary to aid people new to the field of heraldry in understanding written descriptions of armorials, such as those used in the descriptions of the RBSC Bookplate Database.

-A searchable database image catalog of approximately 1100 sample bookplates and library stamps from the Department of Special Collections at the University of Notre Dame.
+A searchable database image catalog of approximately 1100 sample bookplates and library stamps from Rare Books and Special Collections at the University of Notre Dame.
 The database was created during preliminary explorations of the cataloging and database methodology necessary to support a cooperative online bookplate registry.